wosephjeber/inputizer/README.md

 Inputizer
 =============

 A simple, experimental jQuery plugin to turn any div or span into a pseudo text input.
+[View a demo here](http://wosephjeber.github.io/inputizer).

 ###Usage